bil/timestamping/README.md

 This framework permits a temporally-verifiable record of a git repository, suitable for an electornic lab notebook or other authoritative archive.
 When a common repository is used by multiple individuals (and optionally coupled with [signed commits](https://git-scm.com/book/ms/v2/Git-Tools-Signing-Your-Work)), a cryptographically secure and unique record can be defended so long as at least one of the contributing individuals is truthful (up to the truthful individual's last commit, at least).

+## DOI Integration

+These timestamps are small enough that they can be embedded into DOIs for archiving.
+An example is `10.25740/jc435yd3521`.
+The timestamp associated with this DOI can be retrieved by `ttsDOI 10.25740/jc435yd3521`.

 ## Debian/Ubuntu Package

 A Debian/Ubuntu package is available in `build/deb`.